thewrongjames/stern-gerlach/to-do.md

 - Enforce storing a position (top left) and vector to bottom right of bounding box on a drawable.
 - If I don't have other types, remove the types directory and move drawble to a comment in models/drawables/index.js.
+- A mouse-up off the canvas maybe shouldn't complete the action.\
+- Infinite tiling position canvas, intelligently deciding which should have anything drawn to them (and handling things that overlap two)...